 The problem with the contact resistances

 From the start it was clear that the relays’ contact resistances will reduce the accuracy of the programmable decade resistor, especially in the lower two decades.
 (When using 0.1% resistors, for the third decade and up, the tolerance of the resistors is of the same or a higher magnitude than the contact resistance of the relays.
 So it’s much less important or even pointless to compensate for the contact resistance in those instances.
-This is especially true for the highest two decades where the algorithm described in this post can effectively eliminate the deviation by adjusting the “hardware setpoint” according to calibration values.)
+This is especially true for the highest two decades where the algorithm described in a previous post can effectively eliminate the deviation by adjusting the “hardware setpoint” according to calibration values.)

 To mitigate this issue I used high quality relays and paralleled their two poles.
 To further improve accuracy I added bypass relays for the lower three decades that bypass effectively shorted higher decades (Details).
 What I did not do though: Adding footprints to improve accuracy by measuring the actual resistance and connect a matching resistor in parallel to the precision resistors.
 Again, this was intentional to reduce complexity and the required board space.
 Also, the contact resistance is not exactly constant, so there will always be some deviation caused by the relays.
 With the topology I selected it’s not quite so easy to compensate for the contact resistances, because the contact resistance varies between odd and even resistance values.

-And of course, shorted decades (resistance of \(0\text{ }\Omega\)) will always have a residual resistance.
+And of course, shorted decades (resistance of 0 Ω0 \text{ }\Omega) will always have a residual resistance.
 And even though I have those bypass relays for certain situations, they have a contact resistance too.
 Shall we compensate for those as well to get better accuracy for the lower decades at the cost of the higher decades where the bypass relays are not available?
 One could argue that it would be preferable to do so, because a few milliohms do not matter for larger values: Again, the tolerance of the resistor would be much larger than that anyway.

 Solutions